Grace-Zhong/JiangRen-BundleCalculator/README.md

 # User Instruction
-This project finds the cheapest solution for the requested image, audio, and video bundle number respectively according to an information table.
+This project finds the lowest bundle solution for the requested image, audio, and video bundle number respectively according to an information table.
 ### Input
- - Each order will be read by OrderReader, including multiple items in each line of the order.
+ - Each order will be read by OrderReader, including multiple items.
  - Each item contains a bundle number and media code, separated by a space.
  - The media code should be one of "IMG", "FLAC", "VID".
 ### Output
- - The output will be recorded in output.txt.
+ - The output will be recorded in output.txt by Order Printer.

 # Problem
 Social media Influencers have been basing the price of their social media post on a single post basis.
 So If a brand required 10 posts (for example spread over a period) then they would be charged 10x the cost of a single post.
 One company has decided to allow social media influencers to sell posts in bundles and charge the brand on a per bundle basis.
 So if the Influencer sold image based posts in bundles of 5 and 10 and brand ordered 15 they would get a bundle of 10 and a bundle of 5.